 (6) The draft redevelopment plan for the AK redevelopment area must include the provisions required by section 27(4).

+[Section 19 amended by No. 43 of 2005 s.
+53(8).]

 20. Draft redevelopment plan to be submitted to local government for comment

 A responsible agency that prepares a draft redevelopment plan under section 19 must submit it for comment to the local government in whose district the land concerned is situated.